International Research Conference

 Keywords: Solvatochromic, Luminometer, Electrical, Photons, Magnetic

-The science behind Homeopathy – an overview
+The science behind Homeopathy – An Overview

 The medicinal property is obtained by serial dilution of the mother tinctures derived from inorganic /organic/ nosodes substances , chosen from the principle of “ similia similibus” or” like cures like” .
 It is diluted in water or in alcohol and then followed by vigorous shaking. two together being known as potentisation, giving rise to nanoparticles.